Fruit and vegetable intake and cognitive decline in middle-aged men and women: the Doetinchem Cohort Study

 Nooyens AC, Bueno-de-Mesquita HB, van Boxtel MP, van Gelder BM, Verhagen H, Verschuren WM

 The Doetinchem Cohort Study examined 2613 men and women ages 43-70 and tested cognitive function twice within a 5-year interval.
 Authors looked at the relationship between fruit, nut, and vegetable intake with cognitive function.

-Higher intakes of nuts was associated with better cognitive function at baseline.
+Key Findings: Higher intakes of nuts was associated with better cognitive function at baseline.
 The authors concluded that elevated habitual consumption of specific fruits and vegetables, including nuts, may diminish age-related cognitive decline in middle-aged individuals.